 Comments from previous participants

-I strongly advice other colleagues to join the Writing Laboratory.
+I strongly advice other colleagues to join the course.
 I saw myself doing within 5 days things that I would never have been able to do within a month!